vigneshavmm/map_marking/README.md

-# map_marking
+# mini_projects
-In this project to mark a location on maps, type in a specific location
+In this projects to learn and implement for my acadamic purpose